 Serve chilled, let the hummus chill in the refrigerator for at least 30 minutes before serving to enhance the flavors.

 It is also traditional practice to top with a little bit of extra virgin olive oil.
-But if you are avoiding oil, just leave this off, you might also like this vegan bean dip which is oil free.
+But if you are avoiding oil, just leave this off.

 Storage